 Before your consultation with the vet, have a read through the following important information, and any questions you still have, can then be answered during your consult.

 Lots of cuddles!
-Your kitten has come from the busy environment of the breeder, with their mum and their litter-mates.
+Your puppy has come from the busy environment of the breeder, with their mum and their litter-mates.
 Now they are all on their own, and will be feeling scared.
 Combined with the long journey home, this can all be very stressful for them.
-Your kitten will be tired, so make sure they have some quiet time to sleep.
+Your puppy will be tired, so make sure they have some quiet time to sleep.

 Carefully introduce them to your other pets.
-Older dogs and cats may be scared or grumpy with a new kitten wanting to play, and your kitten may be scared too.
+Older dogs and cats may be scared or grumpy with a new puppy wanting to play, and your puppy may be scared too.
 Take it slowly, and don't leave them together unattended.

-Your kitten may have already had it's first and possibly it's second vaccinations done with the breeder, but this doesn't mean that it is safe to go outside yet.
+Your puppy may have already had a first vaccination done with the breeder, but this doesn't mean that it is safe to go outside just yet.

 Ask your breeder which product has been used, and when it was given.

-Unfortunately, some kittens are wormed with products which are outdated and ineffective, therefore it is important to find out.
+Unfortunately, some puppies are wormed with products which are outdated and ineffective, therefore it is important to find out.

 Once you know, give the worming information to your vet, and they can then give you a safe and effective worming product to use.

-Worming is particularly important, as there will be a chance that your kitten could pass worms to you and your family, especially with all those puppy kisses going on!
+Worming is particularly important, as there will be a chance that your puppy could pass worms to you and your family, especially with all those puppy kisses going on!

 Fortunately, infestations are easy to prevent with a monthly flea treatment.